 Join us June 15-20, 2025!

 The 17th International Cereal Rusts and Powdery Mildews Conference (ICRPMC2025) is scheduled for June 15-20, 2025 in Vancouver, British Columbia.
-This meeting will take place in conjunction with the Canadian Phytopathological Society (CPS) Annual Meeting and the Borlaug Global Rust Initiative (BGRI) Technical Workshop.
+This meeting will take place as a joint meeting with the Canadian Phytopathological Society (CPS) Annual Meeting and in conjuction with the Borlaug Global Rust Initiative (BGRI) Technical Workshop.

 The ICRPMC’s mission is to promote and disseminate the latest scientific advances in research on cereal rusts and powdery mildews, and facilitate discussions and collaboration towards globally sustainable cereal disease management.